texfaq/texfaq.github.io/FAQ-xetex.md

 [XeTeX](http://scripts.sil.org/xetex), by Jonathan Kew, is a successor to the shareware TeX/GX program for Macintoshes.
-It was developed as a WEB 'change file' applied to the original source of TeX; the main changes include:
+It was developed as a WEB ''change file'' applied to the original source of TeX; the main changes include:

 - The input stage XeTeX by default reads Unicode (UTF-8, for